 PROGRAM/DEPARTMENT Proposed 5-Year Funding Sanitary Sewer The City completed all required projects to meet the consent orders issued in the late 1990's by State and Federal regulatory authorities.
 Additional isolated consent orders have been issued since then to eliminate recent specific incidents of residential sewage overflows.
 However, all consent orders have been completed presently.
-Future Utility Revenue Bonds and Enterprise Fund resources will be dedicated to the completion of any future consent orders, as well as the upkeep of existing assets. \$245.6 million Flood Control The continued implementation of the Citywide Flood Control Plan is the highest priority.
-Floodplain acquisition, planning services for the Hazard Mitigation Program, and urgent small drainage improvements are identified as the highest priorities by the plan. \$117.0 million Facilities ADA improvements at public facilities are top priority.
-Additionally, sources of maintenance capital need to be identified as an inventory backlog of over \$100 million in roofing and facility maintenance needs exists. \$0 million Total Public Works and Infrastructure \$501.3 million SOCIAL AND ECONOMIC DEVELOPMENT Mayor's Office of Economic Development (MOED) MOED will continue to pursue various economic development efforts as identified in the City's various plans well as efforts such as the beautification of Route 66 and infrastructure to support the Peoria/Mohawk Business Park. \$501.3 million \$0 million SOCIAL AND ECONOMIC DEVELOPMENT Mayor's Office of Economic Development (MOED) MOED will continue to pursue various economic development efforts as identified in the City's various plans well as efforts such as the beautification of Route 66 and infrastructure SOCIAL AND ECONOMIC DEVELOPMENT Mayor's Office of Economic Development (MOED) MOED will continue to pursue various economic development efforts as identified in the City's various plans well as efforts such as the beautification of Route 66 and infrastructure to support the Peoria/Mohawk Business Park. \$0 million SOCIAL AND ECONOMIC DEVELOPMENT Mayor's Office of Economic Development (MOED) MOED will continue to pursue various economic development efforts as identified in the City's various plans well as efforts such as the beautification of Route 66 and infrastructure to support the Peoria/Mohawk Business Park.
-Total Social and Economic Development Metropolitan Tulsa Transit Authority Projects (MTTA) MTTA's highest priorities are the continued replacement of its fleet, the construction of \$0 million \$0 million SOCIAL AND ECONOMIC DEVELOPMENT Mayor's Office of Economic Development (MOED) MOED will continue to pursue various economic development efforts as identified in the City's various plans well as efforts such as the beautification of Route 66 and infrastructure to support the Peoria/Mohawk Business Park.
-Total Social and Economic Development Metropolitan Tulsa Transit Authority Projects (MTTA) MTTA's highest priorities are the continued replacement of its fleet, the construction of additional passenger shelters, and to improve and expand its service. \$0 million \$0 million \$0 million
+Future Utility Revenue Bonds and Enterprise Fund resources will be dedicated to the completion of any future consent orders, as well as the upkeep of existing assets. \$252.6 million Flood Control The continued implementation of the Citywide Flood Control Plan is the highest priority.
+Floodplain acquisition, planning services for the Hazard Mitigation Program, and urgent small drainage improvements are identified as the highest priorities by the plan. \$95.0 million Facilities ADA improvements at public facilities are top priority.
+Additionally, sources of maintenance capital need to be identified as an inventory backlog of over \$100 million in roofing and \$0 million facility maintenance needs exists.
+Total Public Works and Infrastructure \$481.3 million Total Public Works and Infrastructure \$481.3 million \$481.3 million \$0 million Total Public Works and Infrastructure SOCIAL AND ECONOMIC DEVELOPMENT Total Public Works and Infrastructure SOCIAL AND ECONOMIC DEVELOPMENT Mayor's Office of Economic Development (MOED) MOED will continue to pursue various economic development efforts as identified in the City's various plans well as efforts such as the beautification of Route 66 and infrastructure Total Public Works and Infrastructure SOCIAL AND ECONOMIC DEVELOPMENT Mayor's Office of Economic Development (MOED) MOED will continue to pursue various economic development efforts as identified in the City's various plans well as efforts such as the beautification of Route 66 and infrastructure to support the Peoria/Mohawk Business Park. \$0 million Total Public Works and Infrastructure SOCIAL AND ECONOMIC DEVELOPMENT Mayor's Office of Economic Development (MOED) MOED will continue to pursue various economic development efforts as identified in the City's various plans well as efforts such as the beautification of Route 66 and infrastructure to support the Peoria/Mohawk Business Park.
+Total Social and Economic Development Metropolitan Tulsa Transit Authority Projects (MTTA) MTTA's highest priorities are the continued replacement of its fleet, the construction of \$0 million \$0 million Total Public Works and Infrastructure SOCIAL AND ECONOMIC DEVELOPMENT Mayor's Office of Economic Development (MOED) MOED will continue to pursue various economic development efforts as identified in the City's various plans well as efforts such as the beautification of Route 66 and infrastructure to support the Peoria/Mohawk Business Park.
+Total Social and Economic Development Metropolitan Tulsa Transit Authority Projects (MTTA) MTTA's highest priorities are the continued replacement of its fleet, the construction of additional passenger shelters, and to improve and expand its service. \$0 million \$0 million \$0 million Total Public Works and Infrastructure SOCIAL AND ECONOMIC DEVELOPMENT Mayor's Office of Economic Development (MOED) MOED will continue to pursue various economic development efforts as identified in the City's various plans well as efforts such as the beautification of Route 66 and infrastructure to support the Peoria/Mohawk Business Park.
+Total Social and Economic Development Metropolitan Tulsa Transit Authority Projects (MTTA) MTTA's highest priorities are the continued replacement of its fleet, the construction of additional passenger shelters, and to improve and expand its service.
+Total Transportation ADMINISTRATIVE AND SUPPORT SERVICES Short Term Capital Projects Projects in this category include the replacement of various existing capital equipment, such \$0 million \$0 million \$0 million